sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

         <input
           name="file"
           type="file"
-          // We hide the input so we can use our own label as trigger style={{ display: "none" }}
+          // We hide the input so we can use our own label as a trigger style={{ display: "none" }}
           onChange={(event) => submit(event.currentTarget.files)}
         />